holoviz/panel/doc/index.rst

 Panel is an `open-source <https://github.com/pyviz/panel/blob/master/LICENSE.txt>`_ Python library.

-Panel provides tools for easily composing widgets, plots, tables, and other viewable objects and controls into control panels, apps, and dashboards.
-Panel works with visualizations from `Bokeh <http://bokeh.pydata.org>`__, `Matplotlib <matplotlib.org>`__, `HoloViews <http://holoviews.org>`__, and other Python plotting libraries, making them instantly viewable either individually or when combined with interactive widgets that control them.
-Panel works equally well in `Jupyter Notebooks <http://jupyter.org>`__, for creating quick data-exploration tools, or as standalone deployed apps and dashboards, and allows you to easily switch between those contexts as needed.
+Panel provides tools for easily composing widgets, plots, tables, and other viewable objects and controls into web-based control panels, apps, and dashboards.
+Panel works with visualizations from `Matplotlib <matplotlib.org>`__, `Bokeh <http://bokeh.pydata.org>`__, `HoloViews <http://holoviews.org>`__, and many other Python plotting libraries, making them instantly viewable either individually or when combined with interactive widgets that control them.

 Panel makes it simple to make: